Uploading your Mod to Satisfactory Mod Repository (ficsit.app)

 Once you have finished formatting your

-you need to make sure you packaged your mod with Alpakit,
+make sure you have re-packaged your mod to include the changes with Alpakit.

 Put "Alpha", "Beta", "Release", etc. in the stability field so that users know how far along in development you consider this version of your mod to be.